 Given its critical role in transporting oxygen-rich blood to all of your organs, any disease or damage affecting your aorta can lead to serious health problems.
 In many cases, aortic disorders are life-threatening and require immediate care.
 To that end, it’s important to seek care from vascular surgeons who can properly diagnose your symptoms and provide effective treatment.

-Scripps vascular surgeons have experience treating the full range of disorders that affect the aorta, including:
+Scripps vascular surgeons have experience treating the full range of vascular diseases that affect the aorta, including:

 - Abdominal aortic aneurysm, which occurs when a portion of the abdominal aorta begins to bulge, similar to a balloon inflating.
 If the bulge bursts before it’s repaired, it can cause severe internal bleeding that may be life-threatening.